See how well you suit this job in Career Planner.

 The role varies according to the size and nature of the business.
 In a small establishment, the catering manager usually has a hands-on role and is involved in the day-to-day running of the operation including staff supervision and events management.

-Catering managers can work in-house for a variety of organisations, including hospitals, schools, factories, prisons, cruise lines, hotel chains, universities and visitor attractions, or can work for a contract catering company providing services to a range of clients.
+Catering managers can work in-house for a variety of organisations, including hospitals, schools, factories, prisons, cruise ships, hotel chains, universities and visitor attractions, or can work for a contract catering company providing services to a range of clients.

-The day to day routine of a catering manager is likely to vary greatly but can include:
+The day-to-day routine of a catering manager is likely to vary greatly but can include:

 In more senior posts, principal tasks involve: